Quantum ergodicity for contact metric structures: Quantum ergodicity

-Observe that by Theorem~\ref{thm:functionalcalc}, $A$ is a semiclassical pseudodifferential operator in $\Psi_\hbar^{-\infty}(M)$, up to a semiclassically smoothing remainder that will play no role in the rest of the proof,, with principal symol given by $(a(\cdot)-m_a)f(H)$.
+Observe that by Theorem~\ref{thm:functionalcalc}, $A$ is a semiclassical pseudodifferential operator in $\Psi_\hbar^{-\infty}(M)$, up to a semiclassically smoothing remainder that will not play a role in the rest of the proof, with principal symbol given by $(a(\cdot)-m_a)f(H)$.

+\begin{remark} Observe here the importance of the use of the spectral localization implemented by the operator $f(-\hbar_n^2\Delta_{sR})$, which allows us to consider a pseudodifferential operator $A$ in $\Psi_\hbar^{-\infty}(M)$, but does not affect the value of the variance ${\rm Var}_{\hbar_n}(A)$ as long as the support condition on $f$ is satisfied. \end{remark}

 We start by giving a first estimate on the quantum variance.
-If $B$ is in $\Psi_\hbar^{-\infty}(M)$ with principal symbol denoted by $\beta$, and if $C$ is a bounded operator, then by the Cauchy-Schwartz inequality, we have
+If $B$ is in $\Psi_\hbar^{-\infty}(M)$ with principal symbol denoted by $\beta$, and if $C$ is a bounded operator, then by the Cauchy-Schwarz inequality we have